RalphHightower/RalphHightower/README.md

 ## [Craft Beer Breweries in South Carolina](SouthCarolinaBeerBrewies.md)

 South Carolina has a number of craft beer breweries.
-The heading is a list of the current active breweries.
-Below are my favorites brews:
+The heading links to a list of the current active breweries.
+Below are my favorite brews:

 1. River Rat Broad River Red Ale
 2. River Rat Mourning Stout
 4. Steelhands Coffee Lager